 What is Teen Read Week ?

-Teen Read Week is held each year during the third week of October.
-In 2014, it will be celebrated Oct.
-12-18.
+Teen Read Week is held each year in October the same week as Columbus Day.
+In 2018, it will be celebrated Oct.
+7-13.

 Teen Read Week is an national literacy initiative of the Young Adult Library Services Association (YALSA), a division of the American Library Association.
 It's aimed at teens, their parents, librarians, educators, booksellers and other concerned adults.

-Teen Read Week's theme is Read For The Fun Of It.
+Teen Read Week's theme is It's Written in the Stars: READ.
 Each year, YALSA offers a new sub-theme to serve as a basis for developing programs in schools, public libraries, and bookstores.
-The 2014 sub-theme is Turn Dreams into Reality @ your library, which encourages teens to read for the fun of it.
-The event offers librarians and educators a chance to encourage teens to read for pleasure and to visit their libraries for free reading materials.
-If you have a recommendation for a theme for 2015, please send it to firstname.lastname@example.org.
+The 2018 theme, "It's Written in the Stars: READ" encourages library staff, afterschool providers, and educators to leverage this theme to encourageteens to think and read outside of the box, as well as seek out fantasy, science fiction and other out-of- this-world reads.
+The event also offers librarians and educators a chance to encourage teens to read for pleasure and to visit their libraries for free reading materials.
+If you have a recommendation for future themes, please send it to email@example.com.